shollinger-alchemy/demo_ai-behavior-tree/README.md

 This repository is for demonstration purposes only, and is not suitable for production.
 The code is not guaranteed to run in Unity as-is.

 ## Overview
-Behaviour Trees are a popular way to perform more complicated deicion-making for an AI Agent than a state machine.
+Behaviour Trees are a popular way to perform more complicated decision-making for an AI Agent than a state machine.
 The demo in this repository shows a custom implementation of a Behaviour Tree and an example of a configured Tree for a patrolling enemy.

 The general idea of a Behaviour Tree is that the root is evaluated, and a depth-first traversal of the tree is performed.
 Each node visited returns a boolean - whether the previous node was 'successful'.
 If it was successful, the traversal is stopped.
 If it was not, then the traversal continues until there are no more nodes left.